 If you’ve ever considered the classic car business as a hobby or side venture, you would certainly be solidified by any hesitations you may have previously encountered about the potential success of such a business.
 With a little ( or probably quite a lot) of patience, a magnificent understanding of classic Mercedes-Benz cars, an attention to detail that is unparalleled and enough money to invest in the restoration of some of the most elegant and dignified in-demand classic Mercedes models, you’ll then just need to be able to understand and navigate some of the most well known and networked car auctions.

-Well…maybe just enjoying the work of other’s is enough of a treat for most of Mercedes fans.
+Well - maybe just enjoying the work of other’s is enough of a treat for most of Mercedes-Benz fans.

-At the Barrett Jackson and Gooding & Company Car auctions held in Scottsdale, Arizona, Mercedes-Benz fans were provided with some exciting entertainment.
+At the Barrett Jackson & Gooding Company Car auctions held in Scottsdale, Arizona, Mercedes-Benz fans were provided with some exciting entertainment.
 The two huge car auctions proved to be a big success for those involved in the classic car industry.